 A thorough, professional cleaning, commitment to home care and perhaps a special mouthwash or toothpaste may be all that is needed to eliminate gingivitis in its earliest stages.
 Regular dental checkups are a preventive measure that helps keep gum disease from affecting your oral health.
 But what happens when gingivitis is neglected and allowed to progress?

-Ultimately, the endgame of advanced gum disease or periodontitis is loss of teeth.
+Ultimately, advanced gum disease or periodontitis can lead to the loss of teeth.
 Anyone can lose teeth to periodontal disease.
-However, it is most common for adults, particularly older adults, to lose teeth this way.
-Stopping the disease requires the intervention of the dentist or hygienist.
+However, it is most common for adults, particularly older adults.
+Stopping the disease requires the intervention of your dentist or hygienist.

 Red, swollen gums that bleed are an indication of infection in the gums.
 The gums may begin to recede, exposing the roots of the teeth.
 This makes the teeth more susceptible to decay.
 At the same time, the infection that is brewing between the gums and teeth can cause the underlying bone to dissolve.
 This process forces the teeth to become loose in their sockets.
 Eventually, they fall out.